-I was spring cleaning to welcome 2016 and unearthed this: A bottle of Absolut.
+I was spring cleaning my kitchen and unearthed this: A bottle of Absolut.
 It’s been standing at the back row of my shelf for years, begging me to take a sip of it.
-I did once and thought “yowza, whatzzit?
-Horse pee?”
-Sorry, vodka lovers.
+I did once and thought “yowza, wats dis?”

 But not being one to waste, I figured there must be some more palatable ways to drink this poison.
 Google gave me my answers.
 It seems vodka is like BFF with lingonberry syrup.
-I’ve yet to try these drinks recipes but I am definitely grabbing some DRYCK LINGON on my next trip to IKEA.
+I’m definitely grabbing some DRYCK LINGON on my next trip to IKEA.
 Pair the cocktails with a few no-fail finger food and I’m all set for a party at home.

 Susannah of FeastandWest.com gives the Moscow Mule a twist and turns it into a Dala Horse Cocktail.
 This looks yummy and the blend of sweet-tart-bitter-spicy flavours will be head bending at the very least.
 You’ll need:

 First, you fill the bottom of the glass with the lingonberry syrup.
 Stir in lime juice and vodka.
 Then top up with crushed ice.
 To get that two tone effect, slowly pour in the ginger beer.
 And serve with a wedge of lime.
 Stir slowly and drink.

 Lingonberry Margarita Cocktail